bemozi/bemozi.github.io/README.md

 ## Development Status & Warranty

 The current version is under active development and may contain bugs or unexpected behavior.
-Therefore, it is provided **"as-is"** without any warranty, express or implied.
+It is provided **"as-is"** without any warranty, express or implied.
 (See the [LICENSE](https://github.com/bemozi/bemozi.github.io/tree/main?tab=License-1-ov-file) file for full details).

 ## Data Safety & Liability

-We **cannot recover any lost data** as the user is responsible for the security, retention, backup, and deletion of files stored locally.
+We **cannot recover any lost data**.
+The user is responsible for the security, retention, backup, and deletion of files stored locally.

 > [!WARNING]
-> **Data backups are mandatory** for sensitive data.
+> **Backups are mandatory** for sensitive data.

 ## Legal Information